Catallactic/catallactic-site/docs/litepaper.md

 #### 1.1.1.
 Blocks

 A DLT is a database structure which organizes the information as chain of linked blocks.
 Each block contains a set of transactions and other essential details.
-When new transactions are being received into the blockchain, new blocks are being added to record the details of the transactions and state.
+When new transactions are received into the DLT, they are grouped, verified, and added to the chain as blockcs in chronological order.
+These blocks record the details of the transactions and state.

 <div style={{textAlign: 'center'}}>
 	<img src="https://www.nist.gov/sites/default/files/images/2019/09/25/blockchain.png" width="80%"></img>